daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 New Week/Day Opening gap (NDOG) is gap between 16:00 and 18:00 of current.
 Opening Range Gap (OR) is gap between yesterday's 16:00 closing price and today's 9:30 opening price.

-If we had news drivers and big run before 9:30 then we can expect price choppiness and/or run agains profitable traders (who was able to catch this move) stops.
+If we had news drivers and big run before 9:30 then we can expect price choppiness and/or run against profitable traders (who was able to catch this move) stops.
 For example after bin market drop if we're not going to go lower ask yourself "where is the money?" right, - higher buyside liquidity on bearish inefficiencies, order blocks, or previous highs, or relative equals highs...

 Breaker Block is: Low, Higher High, Lower Low, retrace to block and go higher.
 Mitigation Block its almost opposite to Bullish Breaker Block: Low, Higher High, Higher Low, retrace to block and go higher.

 If we want to confirm that our Bullish Breaker Block invalid - price should at least go lower through it and then back upper, so Breaker will act as resistance (similar to -iFVG).

 ### ICT February 24 - Conquering Fear Of Being Wrong Vs. Profitability
 [ICT February 24 - Conquering Fear Of Being Wrong Vs. Profitability](https://www.youtube.com/watch?v=qUYWVwyRhZs)

 Market Structure Shift (MSS) is short term change in market sentiment and it will deliver on a short term basis.
 MSS doesn't require close above a STH, its just need to trade above it.

 Market Structure Break (MSB) is where entire trend in marketplace changes, and we're going into longer higher timeframe delivery of the price (where if its bullish, and we have MSB that is bearish, then we would say that is change in trend, aka reversal).

 Once MSS occur algorithm will start a macro for price delivery.

 Macro is a short list of instructions that algorithm will run in a price engine which creates these fluctuations in price action, and it doesn't matter what buying and selling pressure currently is.

 +SMTD is only confirmation tool that showing that Sellside Liquidity was taken, and we're going higher if we are bullish.

 You do not ever want to be trading ahead of CPI numbers, it will rip your face off.

 When we're watching +OB, we are looking on its high and Mean Threshold and expecting a reaction higher from it.

 Bullish Propulsion Block its nested OB within another OB.